- Introduction

 nix_build(project_path = ".")

-If you don’t have R installed, but have the Nix package manager installed, you can run a temporary R session with R using this command (it will build an environment with the latest development version of rix ):
+If you don’t have R installed, but have the Nix package manager installed, you can run a temporary terminal session which includes R and the development version of rix:

 You can then create new development environment definitions, build them, and start using them.Getting started for new users